Information Technology Optimized Service Team

 • Ongoing visibility through the Teams channel and SharePoint for reporting, real-time communication, and updates

 This layered support approach ensures your voice is heard, and your needs are met.
-May 2025

 Is there proof this model works?